 - Awards ceremonies

 Fear not.
-In this article, we dive deep into the biggest challenges that event planners encounter when trying to lock down a keynote speaker as well as some key considerations to make, questions to ask, and tips to follow to make sure you find and secure the perfect presenter.
+In this article, we dive deep into the biggest challenges that event planners encounter when trying to lock down a guest speaker for corporate events as well as some key considerations to make, questions to ask a potential keynote speaker, and tips to follow to make sure you find and secure the perfect presenter.

-The Four Biggest Obstacles Event Planners Face When Securing a Keynote Speaker
+The Four Biggest Obstacles Event Planners Face When Securing a Corporate Keynote Speaker

 1. Finding Somebody Who Resonates with the Audience and Offers Strong Take-Home Value